QuestionableM/SM-Converter-Plugin/README.md

 A plugin for Blender which can easily assign proper materials to models exported by [SM Converter](https://github.com/QuestionableM/SM-Converter)

 # How to install
-- [Download](https://github.com/QuestionableM/SM-Converter-Plugin/releases/latest) the latest version of the plugin
+- [Select](https://github.com/QuestionableM/SM-Converter-Plugin/releases/latest) the latest version of the plugin and download `SM.Converter.Plugin.zip` archive
-- In `Edit -> Preferences -> Add-ons` click on `Install...` button and select the `SM.Converter.Plugin.zip` file you've just downloaded
+- In `Edit -> Preferences -> Add-ons` click on `Install...` button and select the `SM.Converter.Plugin.zip` archive
 - Check the checkbox near the plugin name

 # How to use